 ERM ensures that the business has a process in place to define objectives, and provides insights into overcoming obstacles that come on the way of achieving the goals.
 Here are some vital steps to an effective enterprise risk management:

-A diverse management team among the organizations leaders of most, if not all, divisions and departments should actively participate in qualitative assessment to foresee emerging risks, while collectively adopting the view the ERM is a critical element of the sustained success of the enterprise.
+A diverse management team among the organizations leaders, should actively participate in qualitative assessment to foresee emerging risks, while collectively embracing the ERM as a critical element of the sustained success of the enterprise.
 Then an initial evaluation of the level of risk to the organizations assets should be followed by detailed quantitative analysis from the risk management team.
 Thereafter, context – objectives, risk appetite, and tolerance – of the risk process should be established to enable the creation of a strategy and assess risk on its current and potential significance.
 Determining the business entity for the scope of the context may encompass the organization as a whole, a specific location, critical process, a business unit or all of the above.
 Now the potential list of threats should be categorized into areas which may include the sub categories of internal and external risks (mentioned above).
 Then the risks should be prioritized on the basis of potential levels of harm each of them can inflict.

 Utilization of efficient and strategic tools may include the use of predetermined checklists, risk register or risk management software that includes all the steps in one solution.
 It could also include the use of different techniques of identification which range from running workshops to studies of previous events.
 Both quantitative and qualitative risk tools should be used.
 Assessment in this context means identification of areas where systems and processes are necessary to support the fulfillment of business objectives.
 While most of the risks will portray threats, a diligent analysis will reveal opportunity for growth and investments.
 Understanding and maximizing the connections of the ERM to the enterprise’s overall GRC (Governance, Risk and Compliance) through managing the information produced and acting, when necessary, within the guidelines set forth by management or the local governments and international standards will reinforce the controls and standards established.

-Despite being highlighted as an indispensable task, disappointing enterprise risk management practices abound and a satisfactory number of ERM deployment examples are elusive.
-There are businesses that avoid failure and succeed in adverse circumstances, and your organization could be one of them.
+Despite being highlighted as an indispensable task, disappointing enterprise risk management practices are more common than quality execution.
+There are businesses that avoid failure and succeed in adverse circumstances.
+Be the catalyst in allowing your organization to become one of them.